ASSESSMENTS

 Successful completion of a medical degree issued by a school listed in the World Directory of Medical Schools.

-Evidence of English Language Proficiency can be demonstrated in these ways:
+Evidence of English language proficiency can be demonstrated by one of the following:

-• Completion of an undergraduate or postgraduate medical education in English in one of the countries that have English as a first and native language (see list below); or
+• Completion of an undergraduate or postgraduate medical education in English in one of the countries that have English as a first and native language (see list below)

 • Current practice in a country or jurisdiction where English is the first and native language and more than 50% of patient care is provided in English (see list below)